 Newcourt Farm Campsite is a quiet site, idyllic for the holiday maker wishing to get away from it all, enabling you the chance to unwind and relax.
 Sit back and take in the stunning panoramic views across the Wye Valley, listen to the buzzards calling overhead and enjoy beautiful sunsets.
 On a clear night above the Brecon Beacons stargazers are able to see the Milky Way, as well as numerous major constellations, bright nebulas and even meteor showers, making us the perfect destination to visit to get a better view of the night sky.
 "Perfect location to ponder our place in the universe."
 Don't forget to bring the binoculars or telescope.

 For those looking for a more active holiday the site is ideally suited for keen hill walkers, cyclists and mountain bikers.
 There are activity centres nearby for adventurous types wishing to take part in outdoor pursuits.
 We are able to accommodate supervised groups and schools, particularly those taking part in the Duke of Edinburgh Award scheme.
-Hay Forest, the mountains and miles of open countryside are easily accessible.
+The Black Mountains and miles of open countryside are easily accessible.
 There are many public footpaths to follow throughout the area.
 Horse riding, swimming, fishing, golf and gliding are all available close by.

 Being within the Brecon Beacons National Park, the campsite is in a protected area where the aims of the Authority are to conserve and enhance the natural beauty, wildlife and cultural heritage of the area.
 Newcourt Farm is committed to this aim.